 Helping a Rescued Greyhound Adjust to Life at Home

-Wolkovits said that it generally takes about five months for a retired greyhound to become integrated in a home.
-“That’s when you really start to see their real personality and behaviors,” she said.
+According to Wolkovits, it generally takes about five months for a retired greyhound to become integrated in a home.
+“That’s when you really start to see their real personality and behaviors.”

 The new owner of an adopted greyhound also needs to understand that the dog is kennel-broken, but not house-broken.
 “Most dogs will not soil where they sleep.
-Keep them in their crates and when they get restless, take them outside for a few minutes to help them start adjusting,” said Wolkovits.
-She added that it can be helpful to have a fenced turn-out area on your landscaping, or another dog your greyhound can follow and learn from.
-Due to changes in diet, how often the dog is fed – they are usually fed one time a day in a kennel and many pet owners feed twice a day – the greyhound may experience loose stools for a while.
+Keep them in their crates and when they get restless, take them outside for a few minutes to help them start adjusting,” recommends Wolkovits.
+She adds that it can be helpful to install a fenced turn-out area in your yard.
+Due to changes in diet and feeding schedule, the greyhound may experience loose stools for a while.

 Safety measures in your home for your adopted greyhound

-Wolkovits said that a good age to get a rescue greyhound is around three-years old.
-“They are starting to mature, but they still are playful,” she said.
+Wolkovits says that a good age to get a rescue greyhound is around three years old.
+“They are starting to mature, but they still are playful.”
 Younger dogs may be more of a handful and get themselves into more “trouble.”

-Again, crating is very important to protect your dog, you, and your furniture.
-Wolkovits said that if you let the greyhound roam freely in the house, when you go out, he may become frantic looking for you and may destroy drapes and blinds.
-“That’s what I’ve heard about the most,” said Wolkovits.
+Again, crating is very important to protect your dog, yourself, and your furniture.
+Wolkovits warns that if you let the greyhound roam freely in the house, when you go out, it may become frantic looking for you and possibly destroy drapes and blinds.
+“That’s what I’ve heard about the most.”

-If you have sliding glass doors, put decals or have some type of window treatment as greyhounds have a high prey drive.
-“If they see a squirrel out the door, they will instantly go after it,” said Wolkovits.
+If you have sliding glass doors, stick on decals or have some type of window treatment, because greyhounds have a high prey drive.
+“If they see a squirrel out the door, they will instantly go after it,” cautions Wolkovits.

 Other tips to helping your adopted greyhound adjust to being in a home

-While you want to have all the usual things one would have for any dog, Wolkovits said to not go overboard with big fluffy dog beds or excessive toys.
-However, toys such as the classic Kong (hollow tube filled with kibble and plugged with peanut butter) is entertaining and calming to the dog whether in or out of the crate Wolkovits said.
-Chew toys in general are good to prevent the dog from chewing on your furniture (another reason to keep them crated while you are not home).
+While you want to have all the usual dog amenities, Wolkovits suggest not going overboard with big fluffy beds or excessive toys.
+However, the classic Kong (hollow tube filled with kibble and plugged with peanut butter) is entertaining and calming to the dog whether in or out of the crate.
+Chew toys in general are good to prevent the dog from gnawing on your furniture.

-“It’s also better off to start off not allowing the greyhound on furniture or beds.
-You can decide later if you want to allow that once the dog adjusts to being in a home,” said Wolkovits.
+Wolkovits advises, “It’s also better off to start off not allowing the greyhound on furniture or beds.
+You can decide later if you want to allow that once the dog adjusts to being in a home.”

-Even something as normal as stairs, can present a challenge to your rescue greyhound.
+Even something as normal as stairs can present a challenge to your rescue greyhound.
 “They may need time to learn how to use stairs.
-Some are quick learners others need more time,” said Wolkovits.
+Some are quick learners; others need more time.”

-Last, make sure you take the time to research and prepare yourself for a rescue greyhound.
-Some have been abused and may have behavior problems, while others do not.
-Wolkovits recommends avoiding “showing off” your new companion for a while and being careful where children are involved.
-“It’s in their nature to be more sensitive than other dogs such as working breeds,” said Wolkovits.
+Last, make sure you take time to research and prepare yourself for a rescue greyhound.
+It may have been abused and may have behavior problems, but not necessarily.
+Wolkovits recommends avoiding showing off your new companion for a while and being careful where children are involved.
+“It’s in their nature to be more sensitive than other dogs such as working breeds.”

 Greyhound Adoption Services recently renovated their facility with the help of Boston-area concrete contactor Torromeo Industries.
 Even if you are unable to adopt a greyhound, you can still help them to rescue and find homes for these lovely dogs.